 Rumah Pohon Nusa Penida

 Bukit Teletubbies (Teletubbies Hill) in Nusa Penida is best known for its lush green rolling hills and incredible viewpoints that overlook the entire Nusa Penida Island.

 Bukit Teletubbies is located in the southern mountain ranges on Nusa Penida Island.

-On a clear day, you can see the neighboring island of Lombok and the almighty Mount Rinjani, the second largest volcano in Indonesia.
+There are half a dozen different viewpoints at Bukit Teletubbies, and on a clear day, you can see the neighboring island of Lombok and the almighty Mount Rinjani, the second-largest volcano in Indonesia.

 The best way to explore Bukit Teletubbies (Teletubbies Hill Nusa Penida) is on foot.
 Take a short hike to get a different perspective of this incredible landscape from nearby peaks.